La Crescent MN Business Directory β€” Apple Capital of Minnesota

 Stoney Point Park

-A tranquil 7-acre park offering well-maintained hiking trails showcasing the breathtaking landscapes of the Driftless Region.
+A tranquil 7-acre park with well-maintained hiking trails showcasing the breathtaking landscapes of the Driftless Region.
+Beautiful in all four seasons.

 Apple Blossom Overlook Park